Home History Services Clients Staff Florida Office Pennsylvania Office Contact Us

 In New Jersey, a majority of our work has been helping clients with the preparation of CAFRA (Coastal Area Facility Review Act) applications to the Bureau of Coastal Project Review, New Jersey Department of Environmental Protection, and applications to the New Jersey Pinelands Commission.
 We have also worked for the Pennsylvania Department of Transportation on the Pennsylvania Turnpike I-276 and I-95 Interchange Project, and for the City of Philadelphia at the Philadelphia International Airport.
 Likewise in New York we carried out E&T species surveys in Dutchess, Orange, Richmond, and Rockland Counties.
 Some of the major projects were E&T species surveys for the expansion of Stewart International Airport, and presence or absence surveys for Central Hudson Gas & Electric Company.

 Mitigation is an important component of our firm’s capabilities.
 We have pioneered the creation of artificial snake hibernacula (dens) and amphibian breeding ponds for mitigation and habitat improvement.
 Environmentally sensitive golf course design is a particular interest, and we have provided successful mitigation plans on several golf courses in New York, New Jersey, and Delaware dealing with E&T species protection.
-Additionally, we specialize in the design and implementation of wildlife management plans for both developers and nonprofit conservation groups.
+In addition, we specialize in the design and implementation of wildlife management plans for both developers and nonprofit conservation groups.